boozallen/sdp-libraries/libraries/kubernetes/README.md

 **Values File Conventions**

-Given that we tag container images using the git SHA, SDP will clone your helm configuration repository and update a key corresponding to the current version of each container image for each application environment.
+Given that container images are tagged using the git SHA, SDP will clone your helm configuration repository and update a key corresponding to the current version of each container image for each application environment.

 As such, a certain syntax is required in your values file.
 You must have an `image_shas` key.
-SDP will automatically add subkeys for each repositories under this `image_shas` with a value that is the git SHA.
+SDP will automatically add subkeys for each repositories under this `image_shas` with a value that's the git SHA.

 **Note** Given that YAML keys can't have hyphens, hyphens in repository names will be replaced with underscores.